 As the airways slowly open, the person will make a high-pitched breathing sound (called stridor).
 The entire episode lasts only a minute or two before breathing returns to normal.
 But the experience can be terrifying.

 In addition to experiencing laryngospasm episodes, people with this condition will typically have symptoms of GORD, which include:

 How is laryngospasm treated?

 If GORD is the problem, treating the condition can help manage laryngospasm.
 Doctors often prescribe proton-pump inhibitors that reduce the production of stomach acids to make the fluids from the stomach that do back up into the oesophagus less corrosive.
-Another option is “prokinetic agents”.
-These stimulate movement in the digestive tract to reduce the amount of acid available to reflux into the oesophagus.
+Another option is a prokinetic agent.
+This stimulates movement in the digestive tract to reduce the amount of acid available to reflux into the oesophagus.

 Patients who don't respond to these treatments may need a surgical procedure called fundoplication.
 This is a procedure that wraps the upper part of the stomach (fundus) around the oesophagus to prevent acids backing up.

 You can also relieve GORD and LPR, and help prevent laryngospasm, by following these lifestyle tips:

 - Avoid common heartburn triggers such as fruit and fruit juices, caffeine, fatty foods and peppermint.

 - Eat smaller meals, and stop eating at least three hours before bedtime.